guillaumemeyer/guillaumemeyer/README.md

 I'm **Guillaume Meyer**, an entrepreneur, builder, advisor, and CTO.

 Founder of [Memo](https://heymemo.ai), the AI growth engine for e-commerce brands.
-Creator of [🧹 Watermarks Remover](https://github.com/guillaumemeyer/watermarks-remover), an agent skill that removes watermarks from major vendors.
+Creator of [🧹 Watermarks Remover](https://github.com/guillaumemeyer/watermarks-remover), privacy-first tooling to strip multi-vendor AI provenance watermarks.

 More about me:
 - Living between 🥖 Paris and 🌴 Los Angeles.